 They also latch onto things like clothes, backpacks and other belongings.
 So it’s likely that if your roommate has bed bugs, you need to check your own space, too.
 Ignoring the problem can just worsen it!
 And you might even suffer sleepless nights that spin from the anxiety of being bitten.

 Whether or not you have insect bites, take the following steps to bust any bugs from your room:

-- If you suspect there may be bed bugs on your clothes, wash and dry them on a hot setting, or store them in a sealed plastic bag
+Suspecting bed bugs on your clothes?
+Simply wash and dry them on a hot setting, or store them in a sealed plastic bag.

 Check out this bed bug guide for further information.